Tomás Palacios Group

 Welcome!

-The Palacios Group at MIT has been pushing the limits of microelectronics since 2006 by combining new electronic materials (e.g. 2D materials and III-Nitrides) with novel device concepts (e.g. lateral and vertical FinFETs, field emitters, chemical sensors), and showcasing this combination through impactful system-level prototypes.
-We love to be at the intersection of electrical engineering, device physics and materials science, and use this multidisciplinary approach to push the boundaries of microelectronics.
-Our group is passionate to work with our partners and sponsors in industry and academia to invent the next generation of microelectronic technologies, from to zero-energy systems for 6G networks, to power electronics to address the energy challenge, or microprocessors for a future Venus rover.
+We believe in integrating electrical engineering, device physics, and materials science, and multidisciplinary approaches to push the boundaries of microelectronics.
+Our group enthusiastically collaborates with industry and academic partners to develop the next generation of microelectronic technologies, ranging from zero-energy systems for 6G networks and power electronics to address the energy challenge, to microprocessors for a future Venus rover.

 Vision and Mission